CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Click on the **uniquenameDefender (1)** workspace that we created earlier.

-   > **Note:** If you see an error that the page was moved to Defender portal, click on the link on the left top side to access the old experience.
+   > **Note:** If you see an error that the page was moved to Defender portal, click on the link on the left top side to access the old experience and refresh the browser page.

       ![](../Media/old-experience.png)